Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

-   All project defined user groups (see :ref:`user-groups`) are also defined in the
-   |SYSPRODUCTNAME| default permissions settings and ready to use if
-   you wish to redefine access permissions.
+   All project defined user groups (see :ref:`user-groups`) are also defined in the Tuleap default permissions settings and ready to use if you wish to redefine access permissions.

 -  ``permission`` is either ``r`` for read-only access, ``rw`` for read-write access or blank if access is forbidden.

-As an illustration, the default permission settings of a
-|SYSPRODUCTNAME| repository as explained in the previous section are
-expressed through the following set of rules:
+As an illustration, the default permission settings of a Tuleap repository as explained in the previous section are expressed through the following set of rules:

 ::